ALIRE-HES-SO/llm-sft-workshop/docs/usecase1.md

 ## What have we achieved?

 This use case for a **natural-language-to-SQL** task walked through the complete SFT pipeline.
-Because the model is small enough to fit entirely in GPU memory, we performed **full fine-tuning** — updating every weight in the model — with only configuration files and a handful of shared scripts.
+Because the model is small enough to fit entirely in GPU memory, we performed **full fine-tuning** (updating every weight in the model) with only configuration files and a handful of shared scripts.

 Starting from raw data, we: